KindleModding/kindlemodding.github.io/jailbreaking/post-jailbreak/installing-kual-mrpi/index.md

             <h2>Done</h2>
             <div class="stepContent">
                 <p>Now wait whilst KUAL is installed, your Kindle screen turn white and show some icons, after a while you will be returned to your library and see a <code>KUAL</code> book appear in it.</p>
-                <p class="warning">If you see a "Application Error" dialog, you can close it without worry - this is normal behaviour on some modern Kindles</p>
+                <p class="highlight">If you see a "Application Error" dialog, you can close it without worry - this is normal behaviour on some modern Kindles</p>
                 <br/>
                 <img src="./success.png" />
             </div>